Innovator Incubator

 House Theater will use our voices and stories to speak for those who cannot.
 We will provide a platform to raise awareness for members of society who have been historically marginalized: women of all colors and races, the LGBT community, and particularly those with disabilities.
 Whether young, old, impoverished, disenfranchised or invisible, their stories matter.
 At House Theater we will fight to find them, write them and share them.
 It is our promise to offer a safe haven where all are welcome to witness, contemplate, question and delve into affairs of the heart.
 We will present original works that will grapple with issues of society and themes that not only entertain, but resonate with the audience to bring hope, change and acceptance in a world that often does not.

-Leadership Team: Hector Zavala
+Leadership Team: Ali MacLean

 NETWORK EFFECTS THEATER COMPANY